 Coki Beach in St. Thomas (USVI)

-Coki Beach, also known as Coki Point Beach is one of the most popular beaches on St. Thomas.
+Coki Beach, also known as Coki Point Beach or Smith Bay, is one of the most popular beaches on St. Thomas.
 They have calm water, white sand, and amazing snorkeling and amenities.

 Coki Beach Quick Tips: